Table of Contents

 ArgumentNullException

-text or ecl is null.
+text is null.

 DataTooLongException